-Name of Event or Activity: Date(s) of Activity: Location(s) of Activity: Number of Team Members Involved: Was this activity related to your specific project?
-(Y/N) Audience Education Level & Number of Attendees (Circle or shade all applicable, and put a number in K-4 5-8 9-12 the box estimating the number of attendees in that category) Postsecondary Educator Other Su mmary Briefly describe the activities conducted at the event workshop, event booth, etc.) (e.g. conference pres entation, paper pu blication, school Briefly describe any feedback received from the audio This will help inform our best practices guide for futu Briefly describe any challenges faced while planning This will help inform our best practices guide for futu vities.
+Name of Event or Activity:

+Date(s) of Activity:

+Location(s) of Activity:

+Number of Team Members Involved:

+Was this activity related to your specific project?
+(Y/N) Audience Education Level & Number of Attendees (Circle or shade all applicable, and put a number in K-4 5-8 9-12 the box estimating the number of attendees in that category) Postsecondary Educator Other Sui nmary Briefly describe the activities conducted at the event (e.g. conference presentation, paper publication, school workshop, event booth, etc.) e.g. conference prese entation, paper pub lication, school ence or organizers. entation, paper pub olication, school workshop, event booth, etc.) Briefly describe any feedback received from the audio ence or organizers. re teams or executing the activ olication, school